Skip to main content

 Suddenly they’ve entered other accounts you own.
 Unfortunately, it’s very common for people to use the same password, or small variations of the password, in several places.
 If you use 2FA on other services, they’re not able to get in because they won’t have access to your second factor.
 The other services will then be protected, despite the hackers knowing both your username and password.

-Now you might think that entering an extra code from an app, or waiting for an SMS, is too much work, but don’t worry: Most online services remember your computer or browser, so that it uses this as a second factor.
+Now, you might think that entering an extra code from an app, or waiting for an SMS, is too much work.
+But don’t worry: Most online services remember your computer or browser, so that it uses this as a second factor.
 Therefore, you don’t necessarily need to enter a code every time you access the service.
 Other websites, on the other hand, such as online banks, always force you to use 2FA.

 Read more: What’s ransomware and how does it work?

-How to enable 2FA
+How to enable 2FA and where to use it

 This differs from service to service, and which form of 2FA the service offers.
 Most websites use activation of 2FA where you change your password, whether it is your profile page or a page for security settings.